ArminJavidfar8/update-system/README.md

 `Update`, `FixedUpdate`, and `LateUpdate` calls in a clean, decoupled manner without requiring
 every object to inherit from `MonoBehaviour`.

-## Why This System?

-In Unity, managing update loops for many objects can sometimes lead to cluttered `MonoBehaviour` scripts or the need for constant `GetComponent` calls.
-This **Update System** provides a centralized, performance-conscious approach to handle your update logic, allowing you to:

-- **Decouple Update Logic**: Keep your game logic separate from `MonoBehaviour` lifecycle methods.
-- **Centralized Control**: Register and unregister update actions from a single service.
-- **Clean Architecture**: Promotes a cleaner code structure by enabling Plain Old C# Objects to participate in Unity's update loop.

 ## Getting Started

 ### Installation